strarsis/eyeglass-inline-svg/README.md

 # eyeglass-inline-svg

-Now you can finally inline SVGs with libsass, too!
+Now you can finally inline SVG files with libsass, too!

 Installation